 In the current economic climate, more and more businesses are struggling.
-One of the ways in which they cut costs is by ending the lease of commercial properties.
+One of the ways in which costs can be cut is by ending the lease of commercial properties.

-Some common reasons for doing so are: business is unexpectedly poor and owners decide to downsize; the premises no longer being suitable for operation or in a state of disrepair; deciding to relocate or even close the business.
+Some common reasons for doing so are: business is unexpectedly poor and owners decide to downsize; the premises are no longer suitable for operation, or in a state of disrepair; deciding to relocate or even close the business.

 Ending a Lease

 My lease is not due to end for some time, how can I end it now?

 First, check the terms of your lease.
 If you have the ‘license to assign’, you can sell or assign the rest of your lease to a third party.
 You will need to request permission to do so from your landlord, but if he agrees, you can usually remove yourself from the lease quickly while keeping everyone happy.

 Your landlord will probably wish to do background checks on the company you’ve chosen to take over the lease.
 It’s important for the landlord to reassure himself that the new tenants will be financially responsible and able to take on the property for the duration of the lease.

 - You/your company is responsible for paying the landlord’s costs, including reference checks and any legal fees incurred by assigning the lease.

 - Your landlord may ask that you act as guarantor for the new tenants.
 This is a good way to reassure the landlord that you’re not handing the lease over to a financially irresponsible company as you will be responsible for payment if the company defaults.
 Therefore, you are not completely free of liability for the lease.

 - Landlords are allowed to deny a license to assign if there are reasonable grounds to do so.
 For example, if the replacement company was not able to afford to pay a similar amount of rent on their last property, the landlord would have every right to refuse.